JeffGoodrich9791/ResNet_50_Layer/README.md

 ### Code

 Template code is provided in the `ResNet_50_Layer.ipynb` notebook file.
-The layers of the network were constructed and compiled using Keras in an iPyton Notebook.
+The layers of the network were constructed using the Python language and run as a Keras model() instance in an iPyton Notebook.
 The identity block was first constructed with 3 components of the main path then adding a shortcut value to pass through a ReLU activation.
-The first two components consists of Conv2D, BatchNorm, and ReLU activation while the third component has only Conv2D and BatchNorm, with the RelU activation included in the shortcut path component.
+The first two components consists of Conv2D, BatchNorm, and ReLU activation while the third component has only Conv2D and BatchNorm, with the ReLU activation included in the shortcut path component.

 <img src= "https://github.com/JeffGoodrich9791/ResNet_50_Layer/blob/master/Identity Block.png" />